Environmental Research

 Late spring 2025 – Deception Creek

-We returned to The Nature Conservancy (TNC) Cheyenne Bottoms Preserve on the last day of spring, June 19, 2025, to conduct kite aerial photography (KAP) at the Deception Creek site.
+We returned to The Nature Conservancy (TNC) Cheyenne Bottoms Preserve on the end of spring, June 19, 2025, to conduct kite aerial photography (KAP) at the Deception Creek site.
 Repeated heavy spring rains had fallen across southern Kansas, but the wetland marsh-pool complex at TNC had received less rain and was still classified as abnormally dry.
 Water formed shallow puddles in some of the deeper pools, but Deception Creek channel and its mouth and delta areas were dry.
-So, the severe to extreme drought conditions of the previous three years had come to an end, but mostly dry conditions continued nonetheless—see 2023-2024.
+So, the severe to extreme drought conditions of the previous three years had come to an end, but mostly dry conditions continued nonetheless—see

 Kansas drought status for June 17, 2025.
 TNC Cheyenne